 Pecha Kucha Night Dundee Vol. 22!

-Pecha Kucha Night Dundee Vol. 22 is happening on Tuesday 6 November 2018 on the main stage of Dundee Rep Theatre!
-Join Creative Dundee for the next Pecha Kucha Night in collaboration with NEoN Digital Arts Festival.
+Pecha Kucha Night Dundee Vol. 22 happened on Tuesday 6 November 2018 on the main stage of Dundee Rep Theatre, hosted by Creative Dundee in collaboration with NEoN Digital Arts Festival.
 Creative Dundee has hosted PKNs in the city since 2011 and they now run in over 1,000 cities around the world!